OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 Projects can be defined in a Terraform module by hand.
 The Terraform provider has [tests](https://github.com/OctopusDeployLabs/terraform-provider-octopusdeploy/tree/main/terraform) that can be used as examples for creating your own Terraform module.

-However, Octopus steps are typically configured with key/value pairs defined in a property bag.
-These values are not documented, and the only way to find which combination of values work for a step is to first created the step in the Octopus UI and export the step to JSON:
+However, Octopus steps are configured with key/value pairs defined in a property bag.
+These values are not documented, and the only way to find which combination of values work for a step is to first create the step in the Octopus UI and export the step to JSON:

 ![Download as JSON](/docs/platform-engineering/export-to-json.png)